 Manipal University with its global recognition provides an opportunity of study exchange programs and study abroad programs.
 This unique opportunity exposes the students to a global design experience.

 Manipal University is associated with Designer Wendell Rodricks designated as Board of Studies member contributing towards the curriculum design and development.

 The university also houses the Innovation Centre that nurtures innovation, and encourages entrepreneurial talents not just among the students and faculty, but also the people of the region.
 Manipal University facilitates inter-disciplinary research and provides incubation facilities to start ups and those who want to become entrepreneurs.

 Manipal University has aided me sharpen my knowledge and skills in the past one and a half years, itself.
-It’s been an amazing journey so far and I look forward to learn, serve and make more memories in
+It’s been an amazing journey so far and I look forward to learn, serve and make more memories in the coming years.